robbie2806/fossandvolt-template/README.md

-# PixieVolt AI - Your Personal AI Companion
+# PixieVolt AI - Your Personal AI Companion with BlipNet

 PixieVolt AI (formerly BondNode) is a Tamagotchi-style AI companion app that grows with you through daily interactions, check-ins, and meaningful conversations.
-Build your bond level, care for your Blipkin pet, set goals, and enjoy a personalized AI experience designed for fun, motivation, and life organization.
+Build your bond level, care for your evolving Blipkin pet, explore BlipNet online features, and enjoy a personalized AI experience designed for fun, motivation, and life organization.

 ## What is PixieVolt AI?